Thursday, January 23, 2025

 Well, sometimes it's a right wing idea too.

-The military industrial complex is all the private interests that make money off war and preparation for war, and the government defense agencies that make policy.
+Anyway, as you know, the military industrial complex is all the private interests that make money off war and preparation for war, and the government defense agencies that make policy.

 Yeah, sure, what about them?
 Wonderful people, by the way.